Institute-of-Applied-Technology/IATD-webdev-frontend/topic_4/4.a/README.md

 ## Section 4.a

-A sample website that is a combination of  HTML,CSS and Javascript and shows how different layer work together
+A sample website that is a combination of  HTML,CSS and Javascript and shows how different layers work together

+## Folder structure

+topic_4/4.a/
+├── index.html
+├── styles.css
+└── script.js